ChengranAA/mock_scanner/README.md

 A lightweight, cross-platform tool designed to simulate scanner triggers automatically.
 It starts on launch and can be seamlessly embedded into any experimental framework that supports standard socket functions.

 ## Usage
-Add the following snippet to your experiment scripts (in python, you can find more language in the example folder)
+Add the following snippet to your experiment scripts

+For python:
 ```python
 import socket